GT-Technology/vinotrust-brand-system/README.md

 ## Logo

 Logo should be on nutural white or dark grey backgrounds only.
-The clearspace around the logo is equal to the cap height of the logo.
+The clearspace around the logo is equal to the height of the logo.

 ![VinoTrust Logo](vt-logo-sm.png)